redcican/Python-Exercise/README.md

     One of the simplest and most widely known `ciphers` is `Caesar cipher`, also known as `shift cipher`.
 In a `shift cipher` the meanings of the letters are shifted by some set amoutn.
 A common modern use is the **`ROT13`** cipher, where the values of the letters are shifted by 13 places.
 Thus `A`<->`N`, `B`<->`O`and so on.
 Reference: [ASCII-Table](https://lubasch.ch/wp-content/uploads/2015/01/ascii_tabelle.pdf)

+* Challenge 28 :star:

+    We will pass an array of two numbers.
+Return the sum of those two numbers and all numbers between them.
+The lowest number will not always come first.